risuorg/katacoda-scenarios/risu/step2.md

 Again, no chrony running.

-This system could have issues when the clock deviates from real time, so it's recommended to have it installed and configured for proper operation!.
+This system could have issues when the clock deviates from real-time, so it's recommended to have it installed and configured for proper operation!.